nilhanatalay/8-week-sql-challenge/README.md

 Each case-study folder contains the following files:

-·A readme file explaining the problem statement and datasets used
+- A readme file explaining the problem statement and datasets used

-·SQL file to create the schema, tables and loading data
+- SQL file to create the schema, tables and loading data

-·MD files which contains SQL queries answering the respective challenge questions
+- MD files which contains SQL queries answering the respective challenge questions

+Note:

-Note: Solutions are coded in PostgreSQL
+- Solutions are coded in PostgreSQL